ZacharyTalis/ShapeCorners/README.md

 - Ability to define `Whitelist` and `Blacklist` to exclude/force applying ShapeCorners

 ## Why this fork?
+We've got:
+- The experimental corner type `Squircled` type and its `SquircleRatio`
-This fork introduces `SquareEdgesX` and `SquareEdgesY`, which allow you to define extra coordinates at which `SquareAtScreenEdge` will take effect.
-This is particularly useful for multi-monitor setups.
+- `SquareEdgesX` and `SquareEdgesY`, which allow you to define extra coordinates at which `SquareAtScreenEdge` will take effect.
+Particularly useful for multi-monitor setups

 ## Dependencies
 - Distro Debian based (Ubuntu, Kubuntu):